kdeps/kdeps/docs/index.md

 features:
   - title: 💡 Kdeps is easy, practical, and no-code
-  - title: 🚀 Run Kdeps in single-execution or API Mode
+  - title: 🚀 Run Kdeps in Lambda or API Mode
   - title: 🤖 Use Multiple Open-Source LLMs
   - title: 🐍 Run Python scripts in isolated environments using Anaconda
   - title: 🖥️ Execute Custom Shell-Scripts